-The cloud has matured and are now a great proposition for any type of businesses to take advantage off.
+The cloud has matured and is now a great proposition for any type of business to take advantage of.
 Cloud computing has the potential to offer organizations dramatic operational efficiency and cost savings, but when improperly managed it can have disastrous results.
 Planning to move to the cloud, first learn about some common mistakes others have made when moving to infrastructure- and platform-as-a-service offerings.

 Some people are so focused on cost it’s like they’re putting blinders on to some best practices.
 Sooner or later they’re going to get burned so do not rush your cloud strategy, do proper planning, and always design for that powerful resilient architecture and select your Cloud vendor accordingly.

 Redundancies for disaster scenarios

 One of the most common errors companies make when moving to cloud services, is failing to set up redundancies for disaster scenarios.
 Developers, who are commonly the people in an organization who start using cloud services first, often assume that the cloud service takes care of security, application availability, backup and recovery, and ensuring service performance, in most cases, this isn’t true.

 A good understanding of what cloud service providers fits in the cloud stack is a must-read of this blog entry about what you need to know about cloud services.

 Businesses don’t always accommodate for data center failures.
 When planning makes sure to architect your systems so that they are load balanced, shifting workloads to different zones in the event of an outage.
 Systems administrators alike need a sound plan along with deep performance monitoring in place before moving to the cloud in order to ensure the end result isn’t a new job hunt.

 Underestimating cloud sprawl